Scalable-Complexity Steered Response Power Mapping based on Low-Rank and Sparse Interpolation: Review of the State of the Art

 \subsubsection{Computational Complexity}

 The components of $\mathbf{H}_{\mathrm{si}}$ in (\ref{eq:H_circ}) can be defined upfront and hence do not require computations during run time.
 The computation of the SI-SRP map $\mathbf{z}_{\mathrm{si}}$ in (\ref{eq:z_circ_computed}) requires sampling and interpolation.
 The sampling operation, i.e. the computation of $\boldsymbol{\xi}$, can be performed in two different ways.
-We may either use the matrix vector product $\mathbf{S} \cdot \bpsi$ in (\ref{eq:xi_computed}), whereof the complexity is determined by the number of non-zero elements\footnote{Recall that $\mathbf{S}$ is block-diagonal, cf. (\ref{eq:S_single}).} in $\mathbf{S}$, i.e. $PN(K-1)$.
+We may either use the matrix vector product $\mathbf{S} \cdot \bpsi$ in (\ref{eq:xi_computed}), whereof the complexity is determined by the number of non-zero elements in the block-diagonal matrix $\mathbf{S}$, i.e. $PN(K-1)$.
 Since the product is complex, but only its real part is required, we assume an additional factor $2$.
-Alternatively, noting that $\mathbf{S}_p$ is a submatrix of the $2K$-iDFT matrix, we may use the iFFT.\footnote{The use of the iFFT has not been considered in our previous work \cite{dietzen2021low}.} Let $\bar{\bpsi}_p$ be a two-sided version of ${\bpsi}_p$ as defined in the Appendix.
+Alternatively, noting that $\mathbf{S}_p$ is a submatrix of the $2K$-iDFT matrix, we may use the iFFT {as in conv.
+TD-SRP}.\footnote{The use of the iFFT has not been considered in our previous work \cite{dietzen2021low}.} Let $\bar{\bpsi}_p$ be a two-sided version of ${\bpsi}_p$ as defined in the Appendix.
 Then, $\boldsymbol{\xi}_{p}$ can be obtained by performing the iFFT on $\bar{\bpsi}_p$ and selecting the required $2N_p + 1$ samples according to

 with ${n}_{\mathrm{mod}}$ in (\ref{eq:nmod}) and the sample selection index ${n}^{\prime}_{\mathrm{mod}}$ defined by